Av9647/sentryhawk/README.md

 ![status](https://img.shields.io/badge/status-Production-green) ![license](https://img.shields.io/badge/license-Apache%202.0-blue.svg)

-Sentryhawk is a cloud-native cybersecurity intelligence platform that aggregates and enriches public vulnerability (CVE) data from multiple feeds.
-It computes a cumulative Exposure Index (an aggregated CVSS-based score) to highlight where software flaws are clustering.
+Sentryhawk is a cloud-native cybersecurity intelligence platform that aggregates and enriches public vulnerability data from multiple feeds.
+It computes a cumulative Exposure Index – an aggregated CVSS-based score to highlight where software flaws are clustering.
 By turning scattered threat data into structured, continuously updated insights, Sentryhawk helps security teams proactively prioritize patching and mitigation before adversaries can exploit issues.
-Real-world breaches (e.g. Log4Shell, WannaCry) often stem from known but unpatched vulnerabilities.
+Real-world breaches similar to Log4Shell and WannaCry often stem from known but unpatched vulnerabilities.
 Sentryhawk aims to give organizations the clarity to see the next breach before it happens.
-The platform’s value lies in surfacing actionable intelligence – global, vendor and product-specific risk trends – so that defenders can make informed decisions in a rapidly evolving threat landscape.
+The platform's value lies in surfacing actionable intelligence – global, vendor and product-specific risk trends – so that defenders can make informed decisions in a rapidly evolving threat landscape.

 ## Table of Contents